ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 ## Checking for Uniqueness

 The compiler performs a sophisticated analysis to determine which values are aliased and which ones are unique.
-For example, it is fine to match on a value and then use it:
+For example, it is fine to match on a unique value and then use it:

 ```ocaml
 let okay t =